An effective open image theorem for products of principally polarized abelian varieties: Group theoretic considerations

 \subsection{Subgroups of \texorpdfstring{$\Delta_{2g}(\F_\ell)$}{Delta2gFell} with surjective projections}

 We now prove our main group-theoretic proposition, which classifies subgroups of $\Delta_{2g}(\F_\ell)$ that surject onto both factors.
-Our proof considers three cases arising from Goursat's lemma, and makes use of Lemma \ref{Aut-mult}.
+Our proof considers three cases arising from Goursat's lemma, and utilizes Lemma \ref{Aut-mult}(\ref{Aut-mult-1}) and Lemma \ref{surj-aut}.